lobofullstack/lobofullstack/README.md

 ## 👨🏻‍💻  About Me

-I’m a developer focused on Java , SQL , and PL/SQL , passionate about technology, digital marketing, and content creation.
-I'm always looking to grow both as a programmer and a digital entrepreneur.
+I’m a developer passionate about turning ideas into real, functional projects.
+I started coding a few years ago, and that spark quickly became a lifelong passion.
+Since then, I’ve been committed to growing every day, staying up to date with new technologies, and constantly evolving as a programmer.
+With discipline and focus, I aim to create solutions that are not only efficient, but meaningful and impactful in the real world.

 ## 🎓  Lifelong Learner

-One of the things I'm most passionate about is continuous learning.
-Since the beginning of my journey, I've been fascinated by the impacts that new technologies can have on our daily lives, so I continue to study continuously to keep up with the innovations that are coming every day.

-## 📚  What will you find here?

-This GitHub is more than just a code repository — it’s a reflection of my journey, my accumulated experiences, and my commitment to creating clean, efficient, and purposeful software.
-Whether you’re a recruiter, a fellow developer, or someone looking to learn, here you’ll find an authentic reflection of my dedication and passion for technology.
+One of the things that motivates me most is continuous learning in programming.
+Since the beginning of my journey, I’ve been passionate about how code — both backend and frontend — can solve real problems and improve everyday experiences.
+That’s why I’m constantly studying new technologies, tools, and best practices to become a more complete developer and deliver clean, efficient, and meaningful software.

 ## 📖 Always Learning

 I study English for professional and casual communication, and I'm always exploring new ways to combine programming, marketing, and online sales .

----

-📫 Feel free to reach out if you want to chat about programming, technology, or digital entrepreneurship!
+## 📚  What will you find here?

+This GitHub is more than just a place where I store code — it’s a record of my growth as a developer, my everyday challenges, and the knowledge I’ve gained through real-world experience.
+As a backend-focused Java developer working with SQL and PL/SQL, I’m always seeking clean, scalable, and well-structured solutions.
+Here you’ll find projects, experiments, and ideas that reflect not only my technical skills but also my commitment to becoming a better developer every day.
+Whether you're a recruiter, a fellow dev, or someone who shares a passion for building smart and meaningful software — welcome!

 ## 🛠️ Tech Stack